Privacy, Security and Data Protection Policy

 - d) Information relating to access to the Internet via WIFI and Ethernet by your electronic devices, namely the Internet Protocol address (namely “IP”), Media Access Control address (namely “MAC”), time of use of the service and activity associated with the device.
 For more information, please see the Terms and Conditions for WIFI and Ethernet.

-When personal data is provided, the Data Controllers provide all the information legally required for the processing of such data and require the consent of the data subjects when this is required by law and when there is no legitimate interest on the part of the Data Controllers or third parties, such as data processing to improve service quality, detect fraud and protect revenue, and when our reasons for using it must prevail over your data protection rights.
+You are also informed that the personal data collected by the Data Controllers are limited to what is strictly necessary for the purposes for which they were requested.
+When personal data is provided, the Data Controllers provide all the information legally required for the processing of such data and require the consent of their holders when this is required by law and when there is no legitimate interest on the part of the Data Controllers or third parties, such as the processing of data for improving the quality of service, detecting fraud and protecting revenue, and when our reasons for using them should prevail over your data protection rights.

 X – PERSONAL DATA COLLECTION LOCATIONS